 Filming a segment for Radio With Pictures with host Karyn Hay, the boys are in fine form.
 Elsey is sporting a colourful hand drawn T-shirt with “Rock On NZ” penned on it.
 It’s a mocking dig at Billy Idol, who’d curled his lip, pushed his fist in the air and said just that in a previous encounter with Hay.
 They also linked up with RipItUp for an interview, which ran in the following month’s issue.
 When it appeared alongside strong notices in student radio rag, Book of Bifim, there was tragic news to add.
 Wayne Elsey had died on the return train journey south.

 Skylarking with Carter in the gap between trains as Collie watched, Elsey swung out on a rail at the wrong moment, striking a bridge abutment.
-“It was somewhere near Tauramanui, we weren’t drunk or stoned, Shayne and Wayne were being silly buggers.
+“It was somewhere near Taumarunui, we weren’t drunk or stoned, Shayne and Wayne were being silly buggers.
 It was half past twelve at night and it was foggy,” Collie remembers.
-The police found Wayne Elsey’s body on the riverbank beneath the bridge at Manunui, two kilometres south of Taumarunui.
+The police found Wayne Elsey’s body on the riverbank beneath the bridge at Manunui, four kilometres east of Taumarunui.

 “As he fell he bumped back into his friend, pushing him back inside the train and probably saving his life,” Sergeant Michael Keaney told the New Zealand Herald.
 It was June 26, 1985 and Wayne Elsey was 22.